rackerlabs/rackspace-how-to/content/general/rackspace-account-invoice.md

 ### Account and billing information

-The first page of your invoice provides a detailed overview of your account and billing information.
+The first page of your PDF invoice provides a detailed overview of your account and billing information.

 ### Account summary